 Forging a public/private partnership

 Also in 2012, EMCF became an inaugural grantee of the Social Innovation Fund (SIF) and the recipient of its largest award.
 This federal initiative partnered with private intermediaries to help expand potentially transformative social programs.

 To help programs supported by EMCF and the SIF meet their federal match requirements and achieve their growth and evaluation goals, the Foundation launched the True North Fund with 13 philanthropic co-investors.
 Building on the initial success of the GCAP, the True North Fund demonstrated the impact and efficiency of adapting and extending capital aggregation from individual grantees to an entire portfolio of organizations.

 Launching Blue Meridian Partners

 In 2016, ten philanthropic investors, shortly joined by two more, launched a new vehicle and strategy for capital aggregation, Blue Meridian Partners.
-Incubated at EMCF, it plans to provide at least $1 billion in growth capital to programs shown empirically to lift the life prospects of disadvantaged children and youth.
+This partnership of results-oriented philanthropists seeks to transform the life trajectories of children and youth living in poverty across America.